HERALDEXX/tmdb-movie-scraper/README.md

    python tmdb_scraper.py
    ```

-The script writes and/or updates `tmdb_movies.csv` in the project folder.
+> The script writes and/or updates `tmdb_movies.csv` with latest data from TMDb API.

 ---